 A minor official from a nearby Volksturm, or Home Guard Regiment, appropriately named Wagner who was licensed to perform weddings was drafted in and Josef Goebbels and Martin Bormann attended as witnesses.

-The clearly nervous Wagner who struggled at times to make himself heard, rushed through the ceremony as best he could and after both Hitler and Eva Braun declared themselves to be of pure Aryan descent they signed the marriage certificate with the nerves catching Eva starting to scribble her own name before crossing out the B and signing it Hitler.
+After both Hitler and Eva Braun declared themselves to be of pure Aryan descent they signed the marriage certificate, Eva nervously starting to scribble her own name before crossing out the B and signing it Hitler.

 Adolf and Eva Hitler were to be married for less than 40 hours and the whole affair can be thought of either as the comedy of the absurd or a rare moment of normalcy in the madness of the Fuhrer Bunker.